ulfalizer/nesalizer/README.md

 This requires https://github.com/christopherpow/nes-test-roms to first be cloned into a directory called <i>tests</i>.
 All tests listed are expected to pass.

-## Compatibility ##

-iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 5 (including ExGrafix, split screen, and PRG RAM swapping), 7, 9, 11, 71, 232.

-Supports tricky-to-emulate games like Mig-29 Soviet Fighter, Bee 52, Uchuu Keibitai SDF, Just Breed, and Battletoads.

-<b>No PAL support yet.</b> PAL support will likely never be as good as NTSC support in any emulator due to much
-trickier and less explored timing (plus you lose 10 FPS for games that also have an NTSC version).
-PAL ROMs can often be recognized by having "(E)" in their name.

 ## Screenshots ##